 Member: Patricia Dyer

 Member: Cathleen MacInnes

 Compilation of the activities and work done by the Units throughout the Year is the duty of the Historian.
 It is important to preserve this information for the future.
 At the end of the year, she should present to the President a written narrative of her Administration.
 Remember to keep a copy in the Unit’s files.

 This Committee works with the Junior members, who will, hopefully, become active Senior members.
 Plan activities round the special holidays and observances.
 Use them to assist in making favors, waiting on tables or preparing a program for The American Legion and American Legion Auxiliary dinners.
 Instruct them in the programs of the Auxiliary and teach them how to properly conduct meetings.

-Junior Activities Information
+Junior Activities Information and Forms

 Units, Counties, Districts and Departments benefit from the leadership training provided under this program. leadership encompasses such qualities as motivation, teamwork, using the talents of our members, maturity, initiative and a full knowledge of the programs, structure and background of our American Legion Auxiliary.
 Request a Certified Leadership Instructor to assist in developing a Leadership Training Session.

 Chairman: Karen St. Hilaire